eslint/eslint/docs/rules/always-return.md

 ## Rule Details

 This rule is aimed at ensuring all normal functions have at least one `return` or `throw` statement.
-Constructors do not need a return value.
+Constructors and IIFEs do not need a return value.

 The following patterns are considered warnings: